-CHEMISTRY LEVEL 2 Entry requirement: 12 Level 1 Science credits (including 90944 Acids and Bases at Merit or higher, 90940 Mechanics Achieved and four other science credits) or teacher recommendation.
-A reasonable level of mathematics required.Chemistry is about the physical world around us, the matter it is made of and the ways they react and change into different substances.
+CHEMISTRY LEVEL 2

+Entry requirement: 12 Level 1 Science credits (including 90944 Acids and Bases at Merit or higher, 90940 Mechanics mathematics required.

+Achieved and four other science credits) or teacher recommendation.
+A reasonable level of and change into different substances.
 Practical work will be carried out on a regular basis and students enjoy this aspect.
 This course is essential for learners intending to take Level 3 Chemistry.

+Course outline: Chemistry is about the physical world around us, the matter it is made of and the ways they react that costs approximately \$40.

-Total Credits 20 Course outline: Assessment: Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$40.
-CHEMISTRY LEVEL 3 Entry requirement: Merit in one and Achieved in two external Level 2 Chemistry Achievement Standards or with Chemistry teacher recommendation.
-Course outline: Chemistry is everywhere - it is about life, our food and clothing, the air we breathe!
+Assessment: Total Credits 20

+Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities

+CHEMISTRY LEVEL 3

+Entry requirement: Merit in one and Achieved in two external Level 2 Chemistry Achievement Standards or with

+Chemistry teacher recommendation.

+Course outline: Chemistry is everywhere - it is about life, our food and clothing, the air we breathe...!

 The topics covered expand and extend the concepts introduced in Level 2 Chemistry to prepare for tertiary level study.
 Practical work continues to be an important and integral component of the course.

-Assessment: Costs: Total Credits 19 (or 24 if attempting scholarship) Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$40.
+Assessment: Total Credits 19 (or 24 if attempting scholarship)

+Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$40.

+CLASSICAL STUDIES

+Contact Teacher: Miss Thornton & Mr Marais

+Contact Teacher: Miss Kim